 - High-conviction momentum investing is loaded with career risks and the chance of suffering long stretches of relative underperformance.

 But the pain doesn’t end there, the Quantitative Momentum Index is designed to be very different from the passive indexes.
-The tracking error of the Quantitative Momentum Index versus the S&P 500 is over 17%.
+The tracking error of the Quantitative Momentum Index versus the S&P 500 will be large.
 In other words, prepare for major deviations from standard benchmarks and multiple opportunities to get fired as an asset manager.

-The ability to withstand short-term pain is required to pursue a high-conviction momentum strategy, but the rewards for a disciplined investor are the hopeful upside expected returns.
+The ability to withstand short-term pain is required to pursue a high-conviction momentum strategy, but we believe the potential reward of higher returns can be worth it for a disciplined investor.

 Buy Stocks with the Highest Quality Momentum